-CAN 115 Shading and Lighting 1 (3 Credits)
+CAN 115 Cameras and Lights (3 Credits)

-This course will introduce students to the fundamentals of cameras and lighting and how they behave in the 3D environment.
-Students will learn to use 3D cameras and lights to emulate real-world cinematography and will further develop their knowledge of the 3D software and interface.
-Topics will include simulating real-life lighting conditions, atmospheric lighting, and animating a camera.
+This course introduces students to the fundamentals of cameras and lighting and how they behave in the 3D environment.
+Students will learn to use virtual 3D cameras and lights to emulate real-world cinematography and will further develop their knowledge of 3D software and interfaces.
+Topics include simulating real-life lighting conditions, atmospheric lighting, and animating the position of virtual cameras.

-CAN 120 Shading and Lighting 2 (3 Credits)
+CAN 120 Surface Appearance (4 Credits)

-Prerequisite: CAN 115 Shading and Lighting 1
+Prerequisite: CAN 115 Cameras and Lights

-This course will build upon the knowledge gained in CAN 115 Shading and Lighting 1 by focusing on the surface appearance of 3D objects and how they react with light.
-Students will learn to manipulate surface properties using materials and textures within a 3D environment.
-Students will determine an art direction for how the objects will appear in their renders and integrate their artwork back into a production pipeline.
+In this course, students build upon their understanding of virtual cameras and lighting by examining the relationship between surface appearance and lighting.
+Students will learn how lighting and virtual camera angles interact with the materials and textures of 3D objects in virtual environments.
+Students will determine an art direction for how objects appear in their renders and integrate their artwork back into a production pipeline.